ivanrozhd/anlp-project/README.md

-# ITU_ANLP_Final
+# anlp-deep-learning-project
 This is the repository of the course project of Advanced Natural Language Processing and Deep Learning (Autumn 2024) at IT University of Copenhagen.

 # Group Name and Members
-Group 8 bilibili: Ivan Rozhdestvenskii, Levente András Wallis and Shiling Deng (Lost during the project)
+Group 8 bilibili: Ivan Rozhdestvenskii and Levente András Wallis

+Following is the structure of the project and steps to run the code:

+bnn - contains the code for Bayesian Neural Network and data folder with evluation results for ECE calculation saplma - contains the code for SAPLMA and data folder with evluation results for ECE calculation data - contains the data files dataset_scripts - contains the scripts for dataset creation based on the dataset provided (natural_questions_sample.csv) ece - contains the code for ECE calculation

 # Create three datasets: chatgpt4_evaluation.csv, dataset_hidden_layers.csv and dataset_logits.csv
 chatgpt4_evaluation.csv - contains the questions, short answers (gt) and responses from the pretrained model - for evaluation purposes